 This article looks at The Bond of Sacrifice: A Biographical record of British officers who Fell in the Great War which is an important source to consult if you are looking at a British officer who died between August 1914 and June 1915.
-I have also written other guides to help you research those who served in the British or Indian Army:
+I have also written other guides to help you research those who served in the British or Indian Armies:

 - Guides to Researching Soldiers who Served in the British Army